percona/percona-xtradb-cluster/doc/source/glossary.rst

      system that we use to help ensure the continued quality of the software we produce.
 It helps us achieve the aims of:

-      * no failed tests in trunk on any platform,
+      * no failed tests in the trunk on any platform,
       * aid developers in ensuring merge requests build and test on all platforms,
       * no known performance regressions (without a damn good explanation).

-   LSN

-     Log Serial Number.
-A term used in relation to the :term:`InnoDB` or :term:`XtraDB` storage engines.

    MariaDB

      A fork of :term:`MySQL` that is maintained primarily by Monty Program AB.
+MariaDB
-It aims to add features, fix bugs while maintaining 100% backwards compatibility with MySQL.
+     aims to add features, fix bugs while maintaining compatibility with MySQL.

    MyISAM